 In step 3, your job is to choose a registered agent to go on your Articles of Organization form.
 Find out more about what the Articles of Organization form is in step 6.

 Registered agents can be people or firms.
 Learn more here: Registered Agent Service.

 4. Decide Your Ownership and Management Structure.

 The Articles of Organization form asks whether your Vermont LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.